 - An annual full drain test – to ensure the batteries are still holding their rated charge time (most commonly 3 hours)

-Again all these test need to be recorded for that all important audit trail.
-Black Pear Electrical engineers are qualified to design, install and maintain emergency lighting systems so can ensure the system is suitable and ensure your testing and audit trail is in place
+Black Pear Electrical engineers are qualified to design, install and maintain emergency lighting systems so you can trust that the system is suitable.
+Black Pear Electrical can ensure your testing programme and audit trail is in place.

 Get all the electrical equipment PAT tested – the electrician will label each of these as safe and put the date the check was caries out.
 Keep a note of these dates on record so you know when they need doing again.
 Portable Appliance Testing (PAT) also falls under the Electricity at Work Regulations 1989.
 If you have a large number of items it may be cost effective to invest in test equipment and training a member of staff to carry this out.
 Remember to keep your testing records up to date and ensure all items are labelled as passed or failed